The following list is a summary of his vision:

 According to Rice, the roles of the engineer are:

--To use the engineer’s understanding of materials and structure to make real the architectural designs.
+- The use of the engineer’s understanding of materials and structure to make real the architectural designs.

--To innovate and to support the creativity of architects.
+- Innovation and support the creativity of architects.